-Morning anxiety and stress can be heightened in the morning due to cortisol, our stress hormone, levels naturally being higher.
-Here are 5 simple swaps for your morning routine to reduce the amount cortisol rises by and provide anxiety & stress relief.
+Cortisol, our stress hormone, levels naturally being higher in the morning can explain why people experience waking up with anxiety.
+There are 5 simple swaps for your morning routine to reduce the amount cortisol rises by and provide anxiety & stress relief.

 - What we read,

 - What we listen to and,

 - What we think.

 Often the first thing we do after waking up is look at our phone and scroll through social media or switch on the tv and listen to the news.
 This often heightens anxiety, causes us to compare ourselves to others online and feel inferior.

 One of the daily habits to improve mental health we can implement is engaging our 5 senses in a positive way after waking up.
 We can achieve this by making 5 simple swaps to our morning routine so the first thing we:-

 …are things that are positive, make us feel good and ease anxiety in the morning.
 Making these switches and engaging our senses and thoughts in this way helps us start the day in a more positive mindset and means we’re better equipped to handle whatever happens for the rest of the day.
 Performing the new activity at the same time you would normally perform the old habit makes it easy to implement and stick to these new habits and routines.

 5 Simple Morning Routine Swaps To Reduce Anxiety & Stress

 1).
 Taste – Switch Coffee For Chicory Medicinal Mushroom “Coffee” or Green Juice